 Stir thoroughly before and during application.
 DO NOT SHAKE.
 For larger projects requiring more than one container, combine containers and mix to ensure gloss uniformity.
 Test the finish on an inconspicuous area to ensure adequate adhesion.
 Do not apply in direct sunlight or areas of extreme air movement.

 - Apply with brush, flat pad or spray.

-- Flow on generously with minimum brushing to achieve a glass-like finish.
+- Apply generously with minimum brushing to achieve a glass-like finish.
 Maintain a wet brush, applying with the grain.